 It’s less about having specific skills wrapped up in a nice box that can be marketing, such as “ABAP programmer”, or “Vendor Contract Manager”.
 It’s now about being brokers of capability – people who can multitask across multiple disciplines and find business problems, in addition to solving them.

 The Bottom-line: The As-a-Service business world is moving the talent goalposts, and many workers will struggle if they can’t adapt

 I truly believe the oncoming wave of As-a-Service is going to be driven by the inability of enterprises to reorient their existing talent to move beyond the traditional transactional outsourcing model.

 This talent crunch is already coming.
 The old safety nets of years gone by have bigger and bigger holes in them – you only need to look at the job ads and the types of skills smart companies are now looking for to understand quickly how irrelevant you could become if you don’t embrace the digitally transforming world we are now living it.
 It really is time to get with the program, people, or start preparing for an early retirement.

 Stay tuned for Foundations III and IV coming As-a-Service style to a screen near you very soon…

-Posted in : 2015 As-a-Service Study, Business Process Outsourcing (BPO), Cloud Computing, Digital Transformation, fa-bpo, Global Business Services, HfSResearch.com Homepage, IT Outsourcing / IT Services, kpo-analytics, Mobility, Outsourcing Advisors, procurement-engineering-supply-chain-outsourcing, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, smac-and-big-data, Social Networking, sourcing-best-practises, sourcing-change, Talent in Sourcing, The As-a-Service Economy, The Internet of Things, the-industry-speaks
+Posted in : 2015 As-a-Service Study, Business Process Outsourcing (BPO), Cloud Computing, Digital Transformation, Finance and Accounting, Global Business Services, HfSResearch.com Homepage, IT Outsourcing / IT Services, kpo-analytics, Mobility, Outsourcing Advisors, Procurement and Supply Chain, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, smac-and-big-data, Social Networking, Sourcing Best Practises, sourcing-change, Talent in Sourcing, The As-a-Service Economy, The Internet of Things, the-industry-speaks